bemer/lts-workshop/04-DeployFargate/README.md

 We are them setting a few environment variables, exposing the port 5000 and informing the entrypoint for this container.

-After provisioning this container, go to the ECS console, under **Repositories** and create a new one called `scorekeep-api` and follow the procedures to push your image `scorekeep-api`.
-If you don't remember how to upload your image, follow the same steps described in the [`02-CreatingDockerImage`](https://github.com/bemer/lts-workshop/tree/master/02-CreatingDockerImage#pushing-our-tested-images-to-ecr) tutorial.
-Remember to use the `scorekeep-api` as your image name.

 Let's now create our frontend image.
 Go to the `scorekeep-frontend` directory and run the following command:

     docker build -t scorekeep-frontend .